 - Once you’re finished and the floor is dry, use a grout sealant to keep the grout clean.

 You can substitute the oxygen bleach with a mixture of white vinegar and either lemon juice or baking soda which you likely already have on hand.
-But based on our experience, the bleach solution requires the least amount of scrubbing and is the most effective for removing stains.
+Based on our experience, the bleach solution requires the least amount of scrubbing and is the most effective for removing stains.

 Professional Cleaning Services

 Many homes today have more than one type of floor.
-We also provide tips on how to clean hardwood floors, baseboards and many other surfaces Keeping a home clean is a lot of work, and your time is valuable.
+We also provide tips on how to clean hardwood floors, baseboards and other surfaces.
+Keeping a home clean is a lot of work, and your time is valuable.
 If you’d rather spend time doing what you love, Molly Maid is here to help.
 Learn more about our home cleaning services.
-Give us a call at (800) 654-9647, or Request a FREE Estimate online.